eliottjohnson/Obsidian-Vault/Short term.md

 ## [[EDMS document East Dump]]

-- [x] Use pessimistic situations (2 cycles dumped consecutively)
-- [x] add margin to max. intensity
-- [x] Look at comments
-- [x] Check with Matt final list of reviewer
 - [x] Start EDMS review procedure with Thomas Birtwistle
 - [ ] Add Reference from Giulia for the Dump